-$^{150}$ For exceptions to this rule, see the section "non -retroactivity" in this part of the Guide.
+$^{237}$ For exceptions to this rule, see the section "non -retroactivity" in this part of the Guide.

-See footnote above.
+&lt;sup>238 See footnote above.

 PAYMENT PROCEDURES

 Depending on the type of Action, duration of the grant agreement/decision and the assessment of financial risk, projects supported under the Erasmus+ Programme are subject to different payment procedures.